 The historic city of York is packed with stunning architecture and stories around every corner.
 Below, we’ve rounded up four historic buildings in York with great roofs.

-Barley Hall was constructed in 1360 is one of the remaining great examples of medieval architecture.
-It’s original purpose was for the monks of the Nostel priory to use when they were to visit York.
-An additional wing was then added around 1430.
+Constructed in 1360, Barley Hall is one of the best remaining examples of stunning medieval architecture in York.
+Its original purpose was for the monks of the Nostell Priory to use when they were to visit the city, and so an additional wing was added in 1430 to accommodate their needs.

-From the mid-1460’s to mid-1480’s, the hall was used by William Snawsell.
-He was, at the time, the Lord Mayor of the area.
-He had the property restored for it to be appropriate for his position.
+From the mid-1460s to mid-1480s, the hall was used by William Snawsell.
+He was, at the time, the Lord Mayor of the area, and had the property restored for it to be appropriate for his position.
 During the restoration, around 30% of the original woodwork was salvaged.
-The process of restoring was done carefully so that even now, Barley Hal is a testament to how live of the wealthy was in York in the 15th century.

 Richard III Museum

-York Minster has the official name of Metropolitical Church of St Peter in York.
-It is a wide and large gothic cathedral and got the term ‘Minster’ because it was used by in the Anglo-Saxon era as a teaching church.
+York Minster, which is officially known as the Metropolitical Church of St Peter in York, is a wide and large gothic cathedral and adopted the Minster moniker because it was used in the Anglo-Saxon era as a teaching church.

-The Normans then built the very base of what is now York Minster.
-This began in 1080 and was only completed in 1100.
-Even then, it was already a very large cathedral.
-It was then added to, renovated and expanded over the next years by Walter Gray, then the Archbishop.
-He structure was completed in 1472, and it had the nave, the Quire, the Lady Chapel, the north transept and south transept.
+Years later, and the Normans then built what was to become the base of what is now York Minster.
+This building work began in 1080, and took twenty years to be completed, finishing in 1100.
+Although it was a very large cathedral already, the Minster was expanded over the following decades by then-Archbishop Walter Gray, before becoming “complete” with the nave, the Quire, the Lady Chapel, the north transept and south transept in 1472.

-The original structure was built as a castle by William the Conqueror and was destroyed by a rebellion.
-It was then rebuilt and was destroyed a few times.
-It became a refuge center for the Jews of York in 1190 and lot of the refugees ended their own lives to escape the mob.
+The original site was created by William the Conqueror and was destroyed by a rebellion.
+It was then rebuilt and became a refugee centre for the Jews of York in 1190.
+Today, the Tower is an English Heritage site and offers stunning panoramic views over the city.